link1905/system-design-101/content/docs/system-administration/system-recovery.md

 s.m -> s.m: 2.
 Update in memory
 ```

 As previously mentioned, the WAL file can grow exceptionally large and make recovery times long.
-Checkpoints are crucial to:
+Checkpoints are crucial to truncate the WAL:
-- **Truncate the WAL**: Old log lines preceding the last successful checkpoint can be removed or archived,
-significantly reducing the WAL file's active size.
+Old log lines preceding the last successful checkpoint can be removed or **archived**, significantly reducing the WAL file's active size.
-- **Speed up Recovery**: In case of a crash, the system can restore its state from the latest checkpoint on disk and then only needs to replay WAL entries *after* that checkpoint to recover subsequent changes.

 For example, if a WAL has 5 log entries: